There are numerous problems with app location data. We have compiled the top 5 along with a section on how to solve those problems.

 PRIORITY_NO_POWER is the most battery-efficient solution and receives location updates passively from other apps.
 This will not return location updates unless another app has requested location updates.

-To learn more about Android best practices on how to optimize your battery, check out their extensive developer guide about how to optimize battery which includes use cases.
+To learn more about Android best practices on how to optimize battery for an Android phone, check out their extensive developer guide about how to optimize battery which includes use cases.

 Reduce battery consumption with location SDKs